samstork/MysteryProject/Primer.md

 The main gameplay will involve poring over clues, evidence, and dialogue with cast members, leading to deductions.
 #### Goal
 The main goal of the game is to
-- Find out what's happening, who the [[Trapper]] is, why they're doing it, etc.
+- Find out what's happening, who the [[Penelope]] is, why they're doing it, etc.
 	- Still need to workshop the specifics of this.
 Probably easier once we have some characters and a timeline.
 - Assign a name, picture, and [[Touch]] to each [[Lockets|locket]]